-Chuck received a degree in Philosophy from St. Louis University in St. Louis, Missouri and his law degree from the University of Denver in Denver, Colorado.
+Chuck received a degree in Philosophy from St. Louis University in St. Louis, Missouri and his law degree from the University of Denver.
 At the University of Denver, he served on the Board of Editors of the Denver University Law Review.

 On-Site or On-line Training Courses